-Follow these tips to be visible and safe.
+Follow these tips to be

 It’s not really hard to get noticed.
 By following these tips, you and your family will be much safer on the move: